Santa Ana, El Salvador: Climate

 In addition, any municipality, including the city, is affected by the hurricane season in the Atlantic (June–November).
 In which, the continuous tropical storms and hurricanes increase the flow of rivers, damaging some areas with flooding.

 History

 Pre-Columbian era

 The city of Santa Ana has a pre-Columbian origin.
 There is evidence of Preclassic settlements in the area of the city, mainly in the archaeological site of Villa Rosita, where the dominant centre was located in the area.
-This and other settlements were depopulated by the eruption of Lake Ilopango at 250 DC.
+This and other settlements were depopulated by the eruption of Lake Ilopango in 250 AD.

 The city was founded by the Maya Poqomam in the classical period.
 The first name of the settlement is unknown, however, it is known that when the Pipil entered and conquered the area in 1200 during the post-classic period, translated the original Nahuatl name, which was Sihuatehuacán, which means place of priestesses.
 Sihuatehuacán was located in what is now the suburb of Santa Barbara, west of the Apanchacal and Apanteos rivers.